Finite Element and Machine Learning Modeling of Autogenous Self-Healing Concrete: Introduction

 However, concrete production and usage come with significant environmental and economic costs.
 The concrete industry contributes approximately 8\% of global CO$_2$ emissions, exceeding the combined emissions from the aviation (3.5\%) and shipping (3\%) industries \cite{andrewGlobalCO2Emissions2024}.
 Under current trajectories, carbon emissions from concrete production are expected to increase from 1.6 billion tonnes today to 3.8 billion tonnes annually by 2050 \cite{weforum2024cement}.
 To meet the Paris Climate Agreement's 1.5$^\circ$C warming limit, the global concrete industry must reduce emissions by 16\% by 2030 and achieve net-zero emissions by 2050, while simultaneously addressing the projected 48\% increase in cement demand from 4.2 billion to 6.2 billion tons by 2050 \cite{rmi2023concrete}.

 The infrastructure crisis compounds these environmental challenges.
 Most countries completed their major infrastructure projects during the late 1900s, including the US Interstate Highway System, European motorways, Japan's Shinkansen, and China's expressway networks.
 Over half a century later, these aging structures face increasing failure risks, with concrete failure probability approaching 70\% after 50 years and becoming nearly inevitable by the century's end \cite{structuremag2016durability}.
 Currently, over 20,000 concrete bridges in the United States are classified as structurally deficient \cite{asce2025infrastructure}, requiring frequent maintenance and posing safety risks.

+Crack formation represents an inherent characteristic of concrete structures, arising from multiple mechanisms: structural loading that exceeds concrete's limited tensile strength, volumetric changes associated with shrinkage and expansion, and environmental degradation processes including corrosion and freeze-thaw cycles \cite{han2017smart,zhang2020selfhealing}.
+The presence of cracks significantly compromises concrete durability by providing pathways for liquids and gases to penetrate to the steel reinforcement, thereby accelerating corrosion processes.
 The global cost of corrosion in reinforced concrete infrastructure is estimated at \$2.5 trillion annually, representing approximately 3.4\% of global GDP \cite{nace2025corrosion}.

 Self-healing concrete emerges as a promising solution to address these challenges.
 This innovative material repairs its cracks automatically without human intervention, typically through chemical or biological processes \cite{hearnSelfsealingAutogenousHealing1998}.
-Self-healing concrete offers reduced maintenance requirements over infrastructure lifetime, diminished social costs of reconstruction, increased infrastructure efficiency, decreased economic costs of frequent repairs, and reduced environmental impacts of regular restorations \cite{edvardsenWaterPermeabilityAutogenous1999a}.
+Self-healing concrete offers reduced maintenance requirements over the infrastructure lifetime, diminished social costs of reconstruction, increased infrastructure efficiency, decreased economic costs of frequent repairs, and reduced environmental impacts of regular restorations \cite{edvardsenWaterPermeabilityAutogenous1999a}.

 Self-healing concrete approaches are broadly categorized into two types: autogenous healing, where water penetration triggers intrinsic chemical healing reactions, and autonomous healing, which relies on discrete self-healing mechanisms added during production \cite{hearnSelfsealingAutogenousHealing1998}.
 While autonomous healing can address larger cracks (0.1-1.8 mm), it faces challenges including low survivability during mixing, harsh biological environments, and high cost \cite{amran2022selfhealing,usc2022bacteria}.